Country summary

 Overview

-Saudi Arabia’s 2030 and 2060 climate commitments are problematic in several ways: they lack transparency, rely largely on the deployment of CCS, and fail to address concerns about its role as the world’s leading crude oil exporter.
+Saudi Arabia’s 2030 and 2060 climate commitments are not expected to help cut emissions: they lack transparency, rely largely on the deployment of carbon, capture and storage (CCS) technologies, and fail to address concerns about Saudi Arabia’s role as the world’s leading crude oil exporter.

-The Saudi government also announced a 2060 net zero target in 2021 but has yet to release any additional information on this objective or enshrine it into law, giving it little credibility.
-Despite its diversification plan, Saudi Arabia remains heavily dependent on oil revenues and has done little to diversify its economy and adapt to a world heading to net zero emissions.
+The Saudi government also announced a 2060 net zero target in 2021 but has yet to release any additional information on this objective, nor enshrine it into law, giving it little credibility.

 To improve its climate action, Saudi Arabia should take the following steps: